top of page

 Peter Freeman - Freeman by Design Corporation

-Animal rescue workers never know what the day will bring; front-line staff constantly face urgent and often challenging cases.
+Animal rescue workers never know what the day will bring, front line staff constantly face urgent and often challenging cases.
+Dogs are big part of this.
 So what can you do to be more effective on the job?
-In this session, attendees will learn the five key pieces of equipment to have on hand to deal with common situations encountered on the job.
-Topics will include developing worker confidence, knowledge, and safety, as well as having the right tool kit for every situation.
-Attendees will also receive tips on effective handling and rescue techniques from a field veteran.
+In this session, attendees will learn about time tested techniques and key pieces of equipment to have on hand to deal with common situations encountered on the job, and especially regarding canines.
+Topics will include developing worker confidence, knowledge, and safety, as well as having the right tool kit for situations.
+Animal handling workers can immediately put to practice take away techniques, that could help reduce stress, increase safety and efficiency.

 10:30 AM - 11:30 AM